European rabbit: Description

+An adult European rabbit can measure 40 cm in length, and weigh 1.2-2.0 kg.
+The hind foot measures 8.5-10 cm in length, while the ears are 6.5-7.5 cm long from the occiput.
+The European rabbit is smaller than the European hare and mountain hare, and has proportionately shorter legs.
+It does not have the black ear tips of these hares.

 Size and weight vary according to food and habitat quality, with rabbits living on light soil with nothing but grass to feed on being noticeably smaller than specimens living on highly cultivated farmlands with plenty of roots and clover.
 Pure European rabbits weighing 5 lb and upwards are uncommon, but are occasionally reported.
 One large specimen, caught in February 1890 in Lichfield, was weighed at 6 lb 2 oz.
 Unlike the brown hare, the male European rabbit is more heavily built than the female.
-The penis is short, and lacks a baculum and true glans.
+The penis is short, and lacks a baculum and true glans; the testicles, which are located in scrotal sacs to each side of the penis, can be retracted into the abdomen when food is scarce or when sexually inactive.
+Rudimentary nipples are also present in male rabbits.